epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

    Is there evidence of the effect fading away with time?
    Are there possible confounders if we extend the analysis to a longer period ?
 2. Did the Snowden revelations affect behaviour of people outside the US?
-   Precisely, is there a chilling effect on users of german Wikipedia?
+   Precisely, is there a chilling effect on users of German Wikipedia?

 ### Proposed dataset: